Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 Measure overlap as a boundary recall tool.
 If increasing overlap raises hit rate while the top results become mostly duplicates, the retriever may need deduplication, parent-child retrieval, or max marginal relevance.

-That number is a smoke test rather than a universal metric.
+Here, one of four results repeats an already represented parent, so the duplicate ratio is 0.25.
+That number is not a universal metric.
 If the duplicate ratio climbs as overlap increases, the recall gain may be coming from repeated evidence rather than broader coverage.

 4. Semantic Boundaries Beat Blind Token Windows